 Adam’s Hand wants to potentiate the user providing him info gathered from his surroundings and enhancing his connection with the environment: IoT and Home Automation are actually at the user fingertips!

 Classic industrial processes and innovative 3D printing technologies allow for a never-seen customization of the device.
 Adam's Hand is also designed in a modular way in order to adapt to different amputation levels: a single device to fulfill each user needs.

-Adam’s Hand recognizes user gestures and evaluates the strength required to actuate them through an algorithm that uses rectified and filtered EMG and 9-axis IMU signals gathered with Myo armband.
+Adam’s Hand recognizes user gestures and evaluates the strength required to actuate them by using the signals gathered through several EMG electrodes.
 These data are then given as input to a machine learning algorithm that is initialized through a training phase performed at the system start, in order to better adapt the device functioning to each user.